Find answers about using Drumr.

 Tap ⚙ in the top-right corner of most screens to open Settings.

 In Settings → Performance Analysis, set "Source:" to E-Drums (electronic drums via MIDI), Mic (microphone), or Off.
-Note: Enabling analysis disables instrument layers.
+Enabling analysis disables instrument layers.
+Choosing Mic turns video recording off; E-Drums can be used with video recording.

 When Mic is selected as the performance source, a "Calibrate and test" option appears.
-This lets you verify headphones are connected, calibrate timing, and test hit detection.
+Use AirPods or Apple wired headphones for mic-based Performance Analysis.
+This screen lets you verify headphones are connected, calibrate timing, see when your current headphones were last calibrated, review and remove calibrations for devices you no longer use, and test hit detection.

 Go to Settings → Performance Analysis → E-Drums → Test E-Drums.
 Hit any pad and a green circle lights up and displays the MIDI note number detected.